 Shapiro Policy Research Scholars Program

 As part of its effort to facilitate policy research by GW faculty, GWIPP sponsors the Shapiro Policy Research Scholar program (formerly the Policy Research Scholar program).
-The competition is now held twice annually in December and June and is open to all GW tenure-track, tenured, and full-time contract faculty.
+The competition is held once annually in December and is open to all GW tenure-track, tenured, and full-time contract faculty.

 Those selected are given the title of Shapiro Policy Research Scholar and serve in that capacity for a one-year period.
 Along with other resources, Scholars receive $11,000 for a summer stipend and/or course release.
 Scholars will also be given the assistance of the GWIPP Policy Research Program staff in preparing research proposals and budgets, arranging university sign-offs, and managing the award when it is received.